 - If there is a mortgage registered against the aircraft, the aircraft cannot be removed from the Bermuda Register of Aircraft until written authorisation or proof that the mortgage has been discharged has been received from the relevant parties.
 If a request is received to de-register the aircraft but leave an existing undischarged mortgage in place, all relevant parties must provide signed documentation agreeing to this.

-- BCAA staff will confirm that there are no outstanding fees to be paid.
+- BCAA Finance Department will confirm that there are no outstanding fees to be paid.
 The aircraft cannot be de-registered until all fees are paid.